AdamAbrahamsson/tiny-webshop/README.md

 - Run `docker compose up --build`

-- Open a tab in your prowser and paste `http://localhost:3001/`
+- Open a new tab in your browser and paste `http://localhost:3001/`

 # Postman API Tests